patrickfav/smart-video-tagger/README.md

 Use the `extensions.txt` to configure which files to examine and the `ignore-words.txt` to set which words in filenames will be ignored (ie. never have any meaning).

 You need ffmpeg to use the metadata reading feature.

+ There are stubs for a JavaFX (some old version) UI, altough they were never finished.

 ## Build

 Use maven (3.1+) to create a jar

-    mvn clean build
+    mvn clean package

 There is no user interface, the correct way to start the tagger can be seen in `Start.java`